China offers ASEAN friendship, loans as South China Sea tension bubbles

 Philippine diplomatic sources were cool to China's treaty offer, saying it lacked substance and was similar to a 2012 Philippine proposal that China ignored.

-ASEAN leaders hoped to persuade their giant neighbour to take a less bellicose approach to the overlapping claims when they met Li behind closed doors on Thursday.
+ASEAN leaders hoped to persuade their giant neighbor to take a less bellicose approach to the overlapping claims when they met Li behind closed doors on Thursday.

-But despite the backroom talk, ASEAN as a group has been reluctant to antagonise China.
+But despite the backroom talk, ASEAN as a group has been reluctant to antagonize China.

 "We remain concerned over the situation in the South China Sea," the group said its Chairman's Statement without mentioning China.